Annapurna base camp trek during the monsoon season.

 Day 1: I had returned home the previous night after finishing the Helambu trek with a family.
 I got up after a restful sleep.
-My new trekkers consisting of a father and son from Singapore were arriving this afternoon landing at 12.30 pm.
-I was to meet them, walk to the domestic airport and we were to catch a 2.50pm flight to Pokhara on the same day.
+My new trekkers consisting of a father and son from Singapore were arriving this afternoon, landing at 12.30 pm.
+I was to meet them, walk to the domestic airport, and we were to catch a 2.50 pm flight to Pokhara on the same day.
 I was getting ready packing up while checking my Flightstats app on their flight’s status.
-It showed that their flight was to land 25 minutes before the estimated time of arrival (ETA).
-We had agreed earlier to meet outside the arrival terminal, and they were given my description although I was already connected to Kevin – the dad on Facebook and WhatsApp.
+It showed that their plane was to land 25 minutes before the estimated time of arrival (ETA).
+We had agreed earlier to meet outside the arrival terminal, and they were given my description, although I was already connected to Kevin – the dad on Facebook and WhatsApp.
 The father and son trekkers – Kevin and David Kho.

 When they came out of the arrival terminal, I waved at them, and they walked towards me.
 We had a quick handshake, they were welcomed to Nepal, and we walked over to the domestic terminal, which is less than 10 minutes walk from the International Terminal.
 We went to the restaurant after going through the security check for a light meal.
 We boarded the flight, which was on time for a short 25-minute flight to Pokhara.
 We saw some Himalayan Summits peeking out of the monsoon clouds on the flight.
 Upon landing in Pokhara, we boarded our pre-booked van to our hotel, agreed to meet up to go for a walk along the Lakeside shops to purchase what they needed for the trek.
 We were lucky to see Mount Machapuchare (Fishtail) 6993 m with fresh monsoon snow on it.
 It had more snow now than the rest of the year.
 We had an early dinner of tandoori chicken, fish, and naan before retiring for the night.

-Day 3: We got up early with our Ayurvedic energy boosting drink as usual and started the day early at 7.30am with the hope to get into camp before 3.30pm to beat the rain.
+Day 3: We got up early with our Ayurvedic energy boosting drink as usual and started the day early at 7.30 am with the hope of getting into camp before 3.30 pm to beat the rain.
 We had a steep 300 meters of climbing to Chomrong village.
-They made good time getting to Chomrong, and we discussed pushing on to Bamboo which was a further 4 hours away for lunch, so we had only an hour to our final stop at Doban.
+They made a good time getting to Chomrong, and we discussed pushing on to Bamboo, which was a further 4 hours away for lunch, so we had only an hour to our final stop at Doban.
 This is a physically tough day as, after the 300-meter climb, we had to descend on steps down to Chomrong river, and a 75-minute ascend to Sinuwa at 2340 m.
 I asked the trekkers if they were hungry or needed to get some snacks, as there was nothing once we left this place until we reached Bamboo for lunch.

 The area from now on until Annapurna Base camp and back is called the special management area.
 No bottled water is allowed for environmental reasons along with fresh or dried meat for religious beliefs.
 During the “off-season,” the lodge owners take annual turns to man each stop: One lodge will serve food, however, if there is a need for more rooms, the other lodge owners leave the room keys to the operating lodge owner so trekkers can sleep in their lodges.

 We trekked through a lush area of Oak, Rhododendrons, and Bamboo forest with numerous waterfalls.
 The last time I had hiked in this area was in the Christmas period of 2014.
-I noticed that the lodge owners had widened the trails, laid slates and made steps to conserve the trail and difficult rocky trail had been flattened.
+I noticed that the lodge owners had widened the trails, laid slates, and made steps to conserve the path, and the difficult rocky trail had been flattened.

-Day 7: Our usual wake up call with the herbal drink, packing up and coming for breakfast was routine by now.
+Day 7: Our usual wake up call with the herbal drink, packing up, and coming for breakfast was routine by now.
 We retraced our steps back towards Sinuwa, Chomrong – we stopped for lunch here.
 We finally go to sink our teeth into some chicken as we came out of the Special management area.
 It had started drizzling and raining from 9 am onwards with varied intensity.
-We continued downhill to Jhinu Danda our stop for the night.
+We continued downhill to Jhinu Danda, our stop for the night.
 We were relieved to get out of the rain for the day.
-David, Kevin, and Ram went down to the hot spring which is 20 minutes downhill next to the Modi River.
+David, Kevin, and Ram went down to the hot spring, which is 20 minutes downhill next to the Modi River.
 They decided to go despite being told the pools were under the waters of the Modi river, and they have to be extra careful in case of a flash flood, which was why I sent Ram with them.
-They returned 2 and a half hours later.
-They ran all the way up as the trail was leech infested.
-Ram was bitten in 2 places whereas David and Kevin had leeches on their clothes but hadn’t been bitten yet.
+They returned two and a half hours later.
+They ran all the way up as the trail was leech-infested.
+Ram was bitten in 2 places, whereas David and Kevin had leeches on their clothes but hadn’t been bitten yet.
 They used the “anti-leech pouches” we had given to get rid of the leeches.
-The Khos were treated to a lovely South East Asian style chicken curry along with stir-fried wild edible plants, herbs and mushrooms in oyster sauce; followed by Apple fritters with maple syrup for dessert.
+The Khos were treated to a lovely South East Asian style chicken curry along with stir-fried wild edible plants, herbs, and mushrooms in oyster sauce, followed by Apple fritters with maple syrup for dessert.

 Day 9: We met up for breakfast and left for the airport.
 Our flight was on time with some view of the Himalayan peaks.
 We collected our baggage after landing at Kathmandu domestic airport, walked over to the international terminal.
 It was a long farewell; another wonderful trekking vacation had come to an end.
 We departed by promising to meet up again soon in the near future.